bckenstler/CLR/README.md

 An LR range test can be done using the `triangular` policy; simply set `base_lr` and `max_lr` to define the entire range you wish to test over, and set `step_size` to be the total number of iterations in the number of epochs you wish to test on.
 This linearly increases the learning rate at each iteration over the range desired.

 The authors suggest choosing `base_lr` and `max_lr` by plotting accuracy vs. learning rate.
 Choose `base_lr` to be the learning rate where accuracy starts to increase, and choose `max_lr` to be the learning rate where accuracy starts to slow, oscillate, or fall (the elbow).
-In the example above, they 0.001 and 0.006 as `base_lr` and `max_lr` respectively.
+In the example above, they chose 0.001 and 0.006 as `base_lr` and `max_lr` respectively.

 ### Plotting Accuracy vs. Learning Rate
 In order to plot accuracy vs learning rate, you can use the `.history` attribute to get the learning rates and accuracy at each iteration.